wattry/run-docker-external-storage/README.md

     1949    0       com.docker.docker.2716
     ```

-    1. If docker is not started yet, start it using the application.
+    1. If docker is not started yet, start it using the application launcher.
-    2. Once is is started secondary click on the docker icon in the top right of the screen.
+    1. Once it is running in the task bar secondary click on the docker icon at the top right of the screen.
-    3. Select preferences and select the disk tab.
+    1. Select preferences and select the disk tab.
+    1. Open a new shell
-    4. Type or complete the path up to the com.docker.docker directory part.
+    1. Type or autocomplete the path up to the com.docker.docker directory part.
-    5. It should look like this if it has used defaults: 6. *"/Users/\<user\>/Library/Containers/com.docker.docker"*.
+    1. If defaulted it should be located here *"/Users/\<user\>/Library/Containers/com.docker.docker"*.
-    6. Stop Docker by secondary clicking on the same docker icon and selecting *"Quit Docker Desktop"*
+    1. Stop Docker by secondary clicking on the docker icon and selecting *"Quit Docker Desktop"*

     To check that docker is no longer running use the following command:
     ```